Joshua-Bermudez/Widget-Designed-to-do-list-desktop-app/README.md

 ## License

 Not yet set — see the note at the bottom of this file / ask the repo owner.
-Until a license is added, default copyright applies (no one else may copy, modify, or redistribute the code).
+Until a license is added, default copyright applies (no one else may copy, modify, or redistribute the code)